Microswimmers learning chemotaxis with genetic algorithms: Results

 For temporal and spatial gradient sensing (Fig.~\ref{Fig:3}B,D) training is necessary.
-For simplicity, we train the swimmer on a piece-wise linear field, $c(x)=\max(0, a-k|x-x_0|)$, with amplitude $a$ and slope $k$ \az{using the MC-SAL solution obtained in phase one} (see SI Appendix and Fig.~S3 for details).
+For simplicity, we train the swimmer on a piece-wise linear field, $c(x)=\max(0, a-k|x-x_0|)$, with amplitude $a$ and slope $k$ \az{using the MC-SAL solution obtained in phase one} (see Movies S3 and S4, SI Appendix and Figs.~S9 and S12 for details).

-Both for spatial and temporal sensing methods the resulting ANNs are strikingly simple and their topology can be well interpreted: the NEAT ANN solution for spatial sensing\az{, shown in Fig.~\ref{Fig:3}C,} only requires a single neuron which predicts \az{$D(t)=\Theta(G(t))\approx \mathrm{sign}[c_3(t) - c_1(t)]$} (see SI Appendix for details).
-During training of the temporal gradient-sensing ANN we determine via the CMC cell the precise way in which one output signal of the ANN is used as recurrent input signal in the next time step and how this signal controls the way the chemical memory is updated.
-The solution for temporal sensing \az{is shown in Fig.~\ref{Fig:3}E.} The temporal gradient-sensing ANN enables the \az{CG} agent to correlate its direction of propagation with the gradient of a chemical field.
-Details on the interpretation of the ANN solution is provided in the SI Appendix.
+Both for spatial and temporal sensing methods the resulting ANNs are strikingly simple and their topology can be well interpreted: the NEAT ANN solution for spatial sensing\az{, shown in Fig.~\ref{Fig:3}C,} only requires a single neuron which predicts \bh{$D(t)\approx \mathrm{sign}(c_3(t) - c_1(t))$} (see SI Appendix for details).
+During training of the temporal gradient-sensing ANN we determine the precise way how \bh{the} output \bh{signals} of the ANN \bh{ $C_y(t_i)$ and $G_y(t_i)$ are} used as recurrent input \bh{signals} in the next time step and how \bh{$C_y(t_i)$} controls the way the chemical memory is updated.
+The solution for temporal sensing \az{is shown Fig.~\ref{Fig:3}E.} \bh{ The NEAT evolved ANN has learned to exploit the periodically changing total arm-length $L_T(t_i)$ as a pacemaker for inducing chemical memory updates via $C_y(t_i)>0$ \az{whenever} $L_T(t_i)\gtrsim 2.23L_0$ (see SI Appendix Figs.~S15 to S17).
+The functional form of how to predict the time-delayed chemical gradient via $G_y(t_i)$ is more involved: First, the recurrent input of $G_x(t_i)$ is bypassed via $y_\mathrm{I}\propto G_x(t_i)$ in a single identity neuron (labeled by the $\oplus$ symbol), which is then multiplied again with $G_x(t_i)$ in an identity product neuron (labeled by the $\otimes$ symbol) with output $y_\mathrm{P}\propto G_x^2(t_i)$.
+This squared recurrent signal $y_\mathrm{P}$ is then transformed by a \az{rectified linear unit (``relu'', see SI Appendix)} with output $y_R$.
+Eventually, the output neuron $G_y(t_i)$ multiplies the weighted signals $G_x(t_i)$, $y_\mathrm{R}$, $y_\mathrm{P}$ and $C_x(t_i)$; the output then represents the estimate for the chemical gradient.
+Noteworthy, $C_x(t_i)$ plays a non-trivial, two-fold role in the gradient estimate: whenever $C_y(t_{i-1})<0$, $C_x(t_i)$ is a function of the former total arm-length $L_\mathrm{T}(t_{i-1})$, otherwise it represents the delayed chemical gradient $C_x(t_i)=c_c(t_i)/c_0-M(t_{i-1})$ between two measurement steps.} \bh{In that way, the} temporal gradient-sensing ANN enables the \az{CG} agent to correlate its direction of propagation with the gradient of a chemical field. \bh{ Numerical details on the weights and biases, and further interpretation of the ANN solution depicted in Fig.~\ref{Fig:3}E are} provided in the SI Appendix.